Tevadacode/CarND-Traffic-Sign-Classifier-Project/README.md

 4. The code for training the model is located in from line to To train the model, I used:
-    optimizer: AdamOptimizer
+    * optimizer: AdamOptimizer
-    batch size: 512
+    * batch size: 512
-    number of epochs: 40
+    * number of epochs: 40
-    mu = 0
+    * mu = 0
-    sigma = 0.1
+    * sigma = 0.1

-5. The code for calculating the accuracy of the model is located in ....
+5. The code for calculating the accuracy of the model is located in Traffic_Sign_Classifier.py from line 62 to 85.
     My final model results were:
     * training set accuracy of 97%
     * validation set accuracy of 94%